 Tutorial: Generating QR codes

-Apps and stickies
+Flows and stickies

 In Sticky, there are applications and stickies.
 For the purposes of this guide, a sticky is a QR code.

-Apps are like units of behaviour: they do things.
+Flows are like units of behaviour: they do things.
 In the QR code use case, the application will return the URL that you would like the QR scanner to be redirected to.

 Stickers are the physical instances, or implementations of your application.
 There relationship between stickies and applications is many-to-one; that is, you can have many stickies that connect to one application (and so do the same thing), but you will know which specific sticky was tapped in the wild.